richardsc/nb/README.md

 the SQL syntax to create and display it.
 That way, experienced readers can make concrete suggestions.

+Note that the following assumes a reader who has downloaded the full contents of this git repository, and who is able to work in a unix (or linux or osx, etc.) console.

 ### Set up database

 At commandline type